The Clash: Collaborations, reunions and Strummer's death: 1986–present

 After his dismissal, Jones formed Big Audio Dynamite (B.A.D.), who released their debut album This Is Big Audio Dynamite late in 1985.
 Jones and Strummer worked together on their respective 1986 projects; Jones helped with the two songs Strummer wrote and performed for the soundtrack to the film Sid and Nancy (1986), and Strummer co-wrote a number of the tracks for the second B.A.D. album No. 10, Upping St., which he also co-produced.
 With Jones committed to B.A.D., Strummer moved on to solo projects and screen acting.
 Simonon formed a band called Havana 3am.
 Headon recorded a solo album Waking Up but was imprisoned in 1987 for drug-related offences.

 In 1988, the compilation album The Story of the Clash, Volume 1 was released and the single "I Fought The Law" was reissued and reached number 29 in the UK Singles Chart.
 On 2 March 1991, a reissue of "Should I Stay or Should I Go" gave the Clash their first and only number-one UK single.
 The same year, "Rock the Casbah" featured on a broadcast of Armed Forces Radio during the Gulf War.

 In 1999, Strummer, Jones and Simonon cooperated in compiling the live album From Here to Eternity and the video documentary Westway to the World.
 On 7 November 2002, the Rock and Roll Hall of Fame announced the Clash would be inducted the following March.
 On 15 November, Jones and Strummer shared the stage, performing three Clash songs during a London benefit show by Joe Strummer and the Mescaleros.
 Strummer, Jones and Headon wanted to play a reunion show to coincide with their induction into the Hall of Fame; Simonon did not want to participate because he believed playing at the high-priced event would not have been in the spirit of the Clash.

-On 22 December 2002, Strummer died from a congenital heart defect, ending any possibility of a full reunion.
+Strummer died from a congenital heart defect on 22 December 2002, ending any possibility of a full reunion.
 In March 2003, Strummer, Jones, Simonon, Chimes and Headon were inducted into the Hall of Fame.

 In early 2008, Carbon/Silicon, a new band founded by Mick Jones and his former London SS bandmate Tony James, entered into a six-week residency at London's Inn on the Green.
 On opening night, 11 January, Headon joined the band for the Clash's song "Train in Vain".
 An encore followed with Headon playing drums on "Should I Stay or Should I Go".
 This was the first time since 1982 that Headon and Jones had performed together on stage.